vencax/node-spa-auth/README.md

 # REST server for SPA apps authentication

-Tested with angular, but supposing that all other SPA FWks has similar possibilities.
+Tested with angular, but supposing that all other SPA frameworks have similar possibilities.
 Based on [passport](http://passportjs.org/), social auths included.
 Provides authentication based on [jsonwebtoken (JWT)](http://jwt.io/).
+Is express pluggable.

 ## Install